Arlind-dev/dotfiles/README.md

 - Configure Standalone Home Manager for both the `nixos` and `root` user.
 - Nix configs for my standalone server

-### Low Priority

-- Enhance the script by adding additional validation checks to see if virtualization is enabled on your CPU.

 ## Installing My NixOS on WSL

 1. **Run the Setup Script**